 Enrollment through Open University (College of Continuing and Professional Education) is allowed only on a space available basis which is determined by the type of course and teaching method as well as classroom capacities.
 The student must otherwise be qualified.

 The College of Business Administration has a strict policy on course transfers/substitutions.
 This is necessary to preserve the academic integrity of programs and to meet accreditation standards.
 No credit by examination will be allowed for any CBA course.
-The transfer/substitution policy has two separate components: prior to matriculation at CSULB and post matriculation at CSULB.
+The CBA Advising Center can be consulted for more information on course transfers and substitutions.

 Business majors and minors may not exercise a Credit/No‑Credit grading option for courses required by the College of Business Administration in their program.
 No course taken for Credit/No‑Credit grading will be accepted to fulfill a Business requirement.
 Enrollment in a business course as an auditor is not permitted.